Dreamgirls poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Curtis renames the group "The Dreams" and makes the pivotal decision to put Deena in front as lead singer instead of Effie.
 Despite Effie's protests, the group accepts Curtis's vision and enters the world of mainstream pop crossover success., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Effie is fired from The Dreams during a heated confrontation.
+The analysis reveals that this crucial beat Effie is fired from The Dreams during a heated confrontation.
 She delivers the devastating "And I Am Telling You I'm Not Going," refusing to accept her dismissal.
 This is a false defeat—she loses everything (the group, Curtis, her dream) but her spirit isn't broken yet.
 The stakes are now deeply personal., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 95 minutes (73% through) represents the emotional nadir.
 Here, Effie attempts a comeback but Curtis sabotages her record release, crushing her hopes.
 Meanwhile, Jimmy Early dies (likely by suicide/overdose)—the literal "whiff of death."
 The dreams have become poisonous; success has cost them their souls and their friends., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.